Delaware Water Gap

 July 22, 1983 Friday (904.7 mtg) From Gonzo!s Appalachian Trail journal

-I found the church-run hostel located in the town, took the load off and then proceeded to the post office.
+At the edge of town, the trail began to follow roads, which eventually took me past the church-run hostel located in the town.
+I took the load off and then proceeded to the post office.
 I received a letter from my old hiking partner, Jim Triplett, my friend Dave Giger, and a post card from Amy Brown, a fellow Zoology major from SIU.
 I also had a package from my mother waiting for me to open.
 I took care of other business including buying a second Nalgene bottle with a wide mouth to allow me to more easily fill at springs that were low, and also allow me to carry a little extra amount without having to fill up the water bag.
-That evening Marcel, Terri and I took the bus to a "fancy" Italian restaurant, where I experienced for the first time a dish called manicotti parmesan.
+That evening Marcel, Terri and I took the bus to a "fancy" Italian restaurant known as "The Blue Note Inn"*, where I experienced for the first time a dish called manicotti parmesan.

 Gonzo!
 Appalachian Trail Journals ©1983